mattaadams/mattaadams/README.md

 ### Hello World

-  Experienced researcher and engineer working at the Environmental Protection Agency as a contractor.
-Prior to the EPA, I completed my MSc in Chemical Engineering at Carnegie Mellon University where I was advised by Zachary Ulissi and worked on the development of an active learning framework for machine learning potentials to reduce computational time required for atomic simulations.
-Expert in data analysis and modeling through the usage of an extensive toolset including Python, Kubernetes and MongoDB.
-Excellent communication skills both verbal and written.
-Seeking to leverage my skills and experience in data science to address everyday problems using data-driven decision making.

 <!--
 **mattaadams/mattaadams** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.